esteinig/nanoq/README.md

 ## Purpose

-Basic sequence quality control and computation of summary statistics can be a bit slow due to bottlenecks in read parsing. `Nanoq` attempts to perform these operations on `fastx` files using the `needletail` and `rust-bio` libraries with either a single-pass operation for defaulty summary statistics and filtering, or a two-pass operation enabling filtering methods similar to [`Filtlong`](https://github.com/rrwick/Filtlong).

-Quality scores are computed for basecalls from nanopore sequencing data, as outlined in the [technical documentation](https://community.nanoporetech.com/technical_documents/data-analysis/).
+`Nanoq` implements fast sequence read and quality filtering and produces simpel reports.
+Quality scores are computed for basecalls from nanopore sequencing data, as outlined in the [technical documentation](https://community.nanoporetech.com/technical_documents/data-analysis/) or in this [blog post](https://gigabaseorgigabyte.wordpress.com/2017/06/26/averaging-basecall-quality-scores-the-right-way/).

 ## Install